-Authority is generally difficult to come by and takes time to establish, so why not build on what you already have?
+Authority is generally difficult to come by and takes time to establish, so why not build on what you already have.

 Recognizing where you have existing strength can be leveraged in three ways:

-- Determine whether or not the “right” landing pages are ranking for the keywords for which you want to be found.
+- Determine whether the “right” landing pages rank for the keywords you want to be found for.
 While it may seem great to have your homepage rank for several of your keywords, this is not optimal.

-Keywords & Content
+Keywords And Content

 Generally, a quick review of the search engine results will reveal keywords that are out of reach based on your competitors’ size, age, reputation, and quality of content.

-Keywords & Content
+Keywords And Content

 Most provide prioritized lists of potentially high-value keywords based on estimated monthly search volumes, organic traffic, and/or relative competition.

-Which high-value keywords are your competitors ranking for which you are not?
+In other words: Which high-value keywords are your competitors ranking for which you are not?

 Is it a worthwhile opportunity?